afombravo/2FAST2Q/README.md

 c.
 A “compiled_stats.csv” containing all the relevant input/output information about the Crispery analysis;

 d.
-A bar plot "reads_plot.png" representing the total number of reads, and valid reads, per sample;
+A bar plot "reads_plot.png" representing the total number of reads, and valid reads, per sample (only available when using the python version);

 e.
 A “compiled.csv” file with the compilation of all the read counts per guideRNA in all the inputted files.
 Use this latter in the next steps of the data analysis pipeline.